SvetozarP/CPlusPlusSoftUni/README.md

 5. **05travelling** - Travel budget tracker that monitors savings accumulation for multiple destinations until budget goals are met
 6. **06building** - Building floor and room numbering system with different room type assignments based on floor level and parity

+### 12 - Nested Loops Exercise
+This module provides comprehensive practice with advanced nested loop programming, covering complex real-world scenarios, mathematical pattern generation, data analysis, and sophisticated algorithmic problem solving.
+The exercises demonstrate practical applications of nested loops in number theory, academic assessment systems, cinema management, and advanced mathematical computations.

+#### Exercises Completed:

+1. **01numberPyramid** - Number pyramid generator that creates triangular patterns with sequential numbers using nested loops with dynamic row sizing
+2. **02equalSumsEvenOddPositions** - Number range analyzer that finds numbers where the sum of digits at even positions equals the sum at odd positions
+3. **03sumPrimeNonPrime** - Prime number classifier that separates and sums prime and non-prime numbers from continuous input with mathematical validation
+4. **04trainTheTrainers** - Academic presentation evaluation system that calculates average grades from multiple jury members across multiple presentations
+5. **05specialNumbers** - Special number finder that identifies 4-digit numbers where each digit is a divisor of a given number with zero exclusion
+6. **06cinemaTickets** - Cinema ticket sales management system that tracks occupancy rates and ticket type distribution across multiple movies

 ## 🛠️ Technical Details